UCSB-Shiyu-Teaching/CS190I/README.md

 	- [Yujian Liu](https://yujianll.github.io/): Friday 5 - 6 pm, HH 2118
 	- [Jiabao Ji](https://question406.github.io/): Thursday 5 - 6 pm, HH 2118
  - **Grader**:
-	- [Guanyu Yao](https://yaoguany.github.io/): Grading by appointment only
+	- [Guanyu Yao](https://yaoguany.github.io/): Re-grading by appointment only

 For any questions regarding course policies, homework assignments, late submissions, or regrading, please contact the head TAs first and include all other TAs in your email.